sudomateo/website/content/posts/start-with-the-go-standard-library/index.md

     ('Tony Stark', 53);
 ```

-Run the `seel.sql` file to create the database table and insert some data into
+Run the `seed.sql` file to create the database table and insert some data into
 it.

 ```sh